 FOR DENTAL USE

-Carton contains 50 cartridges.
+Carton contains 50 single-dose cartridges.
 Each cartridge contains 1.8 mL

 Manufactured for SEPTODONT, Inc.

 |Registrant - Novocol Pharmaceutical of Canada, Inc. (201719960)|